johannschopplich/nuxt-api-party/docs/guides/openapi-integration.md

 ### Route Method Overloading

-Some routes may be overloaded with multiple HTTP methods.
-The typing supports this natively and chooses the type based on the `method` property.
-When the property is omitted, the typing is smart enough to know `GET` is the default.
+Some routes support multiple HTTP methods.
+The typing chooses the type based on the `method` property.
+When omitted, typing defaults to `GET`.

 In the example schema, `GET /foo` will return a `Foo[]` array, but `POST /foo` will return a `Foo` object.